Archive for July, 2009

 A note on using SQL tools.
 In my previous post on working with Rails on Windows I’ve suggested to use MySQL Query Designer or phpadmin or something similar for creating tables.
 Now, with the updated tools of Rails 2.3.x you should NOT work with the database at such low level, you should work with migrations and migrations only!
 Migrations are easy to understand, and once you understand them, you will never want to create tables in any other ways.
 It also gives you other benefits, like ability to migrate up or down, etc.

 Ok, so a successful rake db:migrate command will show something like CreatePosts: migrating, create_table(:posts) and show time it took to run the migration.
-If you get an error “no such file to load” again, follow the steps you did when editing the rails file, but now for the rake file (and the line you need to add is load ‘rake’ now.

 10. Show me the money… Ok, lets check the browser again – you should now see the page saying “Listing posts” and you can add new posts, edit them and delete.
 If you want to play around with the code, you will find the code in the hello/app directory.